creativewave/animate/README.md

   Effects are applied in the main thread via the `style` attribute of the animated element, instead of in a separated thread (the compositor) at a [level of the CSS cascade](https://www.w3.org/TR/css-cascade-5/#cascading-origins) that is only accessible by the user agent.

-  For this reason, the initial values of the CSS properties in partial keyframes are not computed at each frame but before playing the animation when it was idle, otherwise the values of the previous frame would be used instead of current initial values.
+  For this reason, the initial values of the CSS properties in partial keyframes are not computed at each frame but before playing the animation when it was idle, otherwise the values of the previous frame would be used instead of the current initial values.

   For [performance/technical reasons](doc/computing-keyframes.md), the property values in keyframes are not computed.